UniversalShading/.github/profile/README.md

-Universal Shading Language (USL) is new language for shading. `.usl` extension can be used for USL files.
+Universal Shading Language (USL) is new language for shading. `.usl` or `.us` extension will be used for USL files.
 The main goal of USL is simplfy shaders, provide mixins (expecially for common tasks) and translate universal language to vendor specific shaders.

-For instance, a simple shader that is written in USL can be compiled/translated to GLSL, HLSL or Mesal Shading Language (MSL)...
+For instance, a simple shader that is written in USL can be compiled/translated to SpirV, GLSL, HLSL or Mesal Shading Language (MSL)...
 This will help to write platform independent portable shaders.
 This is the main goal of the USL language.